Don’t Go It Alone! Self-Funding Fails As A Funding Strategy for Long-Term Care Needs

 Eliminate Family “Conflicts of Interest”

-Unplanned LTC events create unavoidable conflicts of interest — not because families are unethical, but because incentives are misaligned.
+Unplanned LTC events create unavoidable conflicts of interest — not because your clients' families are unethical, but because incentives are misaligned.
 When care must be paid for out of general assets, every decision implicitly pits quality of care against preservation of inheritance, liquidity against longevity, and one family member’s time against another’s finances.
 These conflicts are not moral failures; they are structural design flaws.

 Burden Quantified